 |Academic year 2018/19, Available to all students (SV1)

 |Additional Information (Assessment)

 One written dissertation (100%)

 Completion of a dissertation proposal, which will be assessed on a pass-fail basis, plus a 15,000 word dissertation which will count for 100% of the mark.

 |No Exam Information

-- To formulate hypotheses relating to the student's research subject and to test them by marshalling a range of primary and secondary evidence.
+- to formulate and implement a plan of research, to formulate hypotheses relating to the student's research subject and to test them by marshalling a range of primary and secondary evidence.

-- To reflect critically on the processes and methods involved in research and writing.
+- to locate a specific thesis within its broader historiography and reflect critically on the processes and methods involved in research and writing.